andyhansen/blog/_posts/2020-09-29-stand-up-bonus-question.md

 ---
 layout: post
 title: The Stand Up Bonus Question
-description: A casual way to learn more about your team mates
+description: A casual way to learn more about your teammates
 date: 2020-09-29
 tags: stand-up agile team-work
 comments: true